sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

     ![](images/sentinel9.png "news-sentinel")

+    >**NOTE**: Azure sentinel will takes around 20 minutes to load and display the data, meanwhile you can continue with the lab and we will explore on the data            collected by log analytics in task 4.

+# Task 3: Onboard the Web App – IIS server to sentinel

+# Task 4: Explore query logs

 1. Now, go back to **Microsoft Sentinel Overview** blade by clicking on Overview under General section on the left and, then click on **Heartbeat** to query the           VM insights.
 Count of **Events** could be different on your Microsoft Sentinel Dashboard.

-    >**NOTE**: Wait for 20 minutes and then Refresh the browser page to see the overview data.

     ![](images/500.png "news-sentinel")

 1. Click on **Run** You will see results for **union Heartbeat** in query explorer.
 You can see operations around Network, Logical Disk, Memory, and Processor for        VM.
 If you are not able to see the results, then try to adjust the query editor size and you will be able to see the outcome.